 The MTx.100 – our distributor Marker Therapeutics’s patented plasma adsorption cartridge – reduces inflammatory cytokines, metabolic waste and toxins in the plasma during life-threatening conditions including ARDS, sepsis, liver failure, drug overdose, poisoning and other inflammatory responses.
 The disposable, easy-to-use device runs on existing hospital plasma separation platforms and is easily operable, requiring minimal clinician attention during therapy.

-In early clinical trials, Marker Health has successfully used the device to treat patients suffering from ARDS, pneumonia, liver failure and sepsis.
+In early clinical trials, Marker Therapeutics has successfully used the device to treat patients suffering from ARDS, pneumonia, liver failure and sepsis.
 They continue to test its efficacy in treating a range of additional conditions.
 In their trials, there have been no adverse events and the application of the device has had excellent and measurably improved patient outcomes, potentially reducing the length and cost of patient stays in the intensive care unit (ICU).

-Marker Health has conducted an IDE study in the US, trials at multiple international locations and recently received CE mark approval to make the device available in the EU and the UK.
+Marker Therapeutics has conducted an IDE study in the US, trials at multiple international locations and recently received CE mark approval to make the device available in the EU and the UK.
 Their patents cover the device and pending improvements.

 Please note that:

 - the Spectra Optia Apheresis System with the MTx.100 Adsorption Cartridge have neither been cleared or approved for the indication to treat patients with COVID-19 infection;